The Broward County Talking Book Library, located in the

 About the Talking Book Library

-Broward County Talking Book Library is a cooperating library in the Library of Congress National Library Service for the Blind and Physically Handicapped Network, as well as a partner with the Bureau of Braille and Talking Book Library Services in Daytona Beach, and the Florida subregional library network.
+Broward County Talking Book Library is a cooperating library in the Library of Congress National Library Service for the Blind and Print Disabled Network, a partner with the Bureau of Braille and Talking Book Library Services in Daytona Beach, and is a member of the Florida subregional Talking Books Library network.